d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ## Summary

 * Deferred initialization can be convenient, allowing Gluon to infer parameter shapes automatically, making it easy to modify architectures and eliminating one common source of errors.
-* We don't need deferred initialization when we specify all variables explicitly.
+* We do not need deferred initialization when we specify all variables explicitly.
 * We can forcibly re-initialize a network's parameters by invoking initalize with the `force_reinit=True` flag.